 - Excellent kids club with endless activities and babysitting services

 Occidental at Xcaret Destination enjoys a wonderful location within an ecological and historical reserve, beside a private powder-soft Caribbean beach.
 The resort's unique setting features meandering river channels and tropical vegetation, an ideal eco-holiday destination.
-The resort offers an array of leisure facilities including a large free form pool and spa.
+The resort offers an array of leisure facilities including 7 freshwater pools and spa.
 There is a wide selection of restaurants and bars and the excitement and attractions of Playa del Carmen are just 10 minutes away.
 Whether you're looking for a quiet romantic escape or a fun family atmosphere, everything you could want from a holiday in the Riviera Maya is on offer at Occidental at Xcaret Destination.

 Occidental at Xcaret Destination accredited by the Rainforest Alliance!

 The hotel has been distinguished in the Riviera Maya as a hotel that includes into our daily activities eco-friendly practices as a gesture of interest in the impact on our planet, plants, animals and community.